umrlastig/pegazus-ontology/ontology/documentation/sources/sources_competency_questions.md

-# Competency Questions for the Sources Model
+# Competency Questions for the Sources modelet

 ## Question 1
 ### Question